BUILD SELF-BELIEF & FIND YOUR DIRECTION

 As well as creating and maintaining a deeper connection with yourself, being grounded will help you to recognise when an element of your vision board is no longer right and needs to be changed.

-Step 5: Stop dreaming and start doing
+Step 6: Stop dreaming and start doing

-Choose one area of your vision board to focus on for now and identify a couple of small actions that will move you in the direction of your dreams.
+Choose one area of your goals to focus on for now and identify a couple of small actions that will move you in the direction of your dreams.
 Taking small action steps in a given direction (even if you’re experiencing some doubt about that direction) is the most effective way of gaining clarity about whether that option is right for you.

 For example, instead of waiting for a new partner to appear in your life, add your profile to a reputable dating app (even though this may initially fill you with dread!).